Sytheth/DroneTrackerStudio/README.md

 4) Press the Email to Police button to send the email.
 This email will contain the picture you caputured, description you entered, along with an automatically gathered GPS location

-E| Running the Database
+E| Querying the email server.

-1) The database should be run in eclipse - the name of the file is EmailSniffer.java
+1) The querying code should be run in eclipse - the name of the file is EmailSniffer.java

-2) The required libraries to run it are:
+2) The required libraries to run it are and have been included in the file EclipseRequiredLibraries.zip located in the submission:
 	-JavaMail
 	-org.apache.commons.lang3.StringUtils;
 	-javaxt

-	-These have been included as a EclipseRequiredLibraries.zip file in the main directory of the submission.

 3) The program is run simply with the run button.